jeyeverett/gridsome-vue/content/blog/full-stack-nodejs/part-1-getting-started-with-nodejs.md

 console.log(express);
 ```

-Running `node index.js` you should see the _express object_ logged to the terminal.
+Running `node index.js` you should see the _express object_ logged.

 Congratulations, your Node.js environment is ready to go!